Therapists in Virginia

 Frequently asked questions

-When looking for online therapy, you can see anyone that is credentialed in the state.
+When looking for online therapy, you can see anyone that is credentialed in Virginia.
 We want you to find the best fit, therefore, Grow Therapy shows available therapists across Virginia from Norfolk to Roanoke!
 If you’d rather see someone in-person, you can change the filter from virtual and find a therapist near you in Virginia.

 When booking you’ll be asked to verify with your Member ID.
 However, if you don’t have any of the insurances available you can select cash.
 Our therapists will have their cost of appointment on their profile.
 Individual session costs will vary.